esaillar/manou/research.md

     <h3 class="panel-title">Software</h3>
   </div>
   <div class="panel-body">
-*PARallel COntrol flow Anomaly CHecker (PARCOACH)* PARCOACH aims at helping developers in their debugging phase of parallel and distributed applications.
+PARallel COntrol flow Anomaly CHecker (PARCOACH) aims at helping developers in their debugging phase of parallel and distributed applications.

 <a href="https://team.inria.fr/storm/software/parcoach/" target="_blank">Read more about PARCOACH</a>
   </div>